u2i/livex/README.md

 Clicking these buttons will directly update the :current_count and/or :is_highlighted state of the CounterButton component instance, triggering a re-render.
-JSX.assign_data can update one or multiple state fields.
+JSX.assign_state can update one or multiple state fields.
 For more complex state transitions or side effects, you would still use handle_event.

 Example of conditional state updates: